Mikerniker/100_Days_of_Python/Day78/README.md

 #### Floor Division: Converting Years to Decades

 - To create a DatetimeIndex, call the constructor and provide the Release_date column as an argument to initialise the DatetimeIndex object.
-Then extract all the years from the DatetimeIndex, example
+Then extract all the years from the DatetimeIndex, example:

 ```
 dt_index = pd.DatetimeIndex(data_clean.Release_Date)